miguel94ist/FREE_Web/README.md

 *TODO: Javascript internationalisation*

+### API

 If any changes to API definition is made, the OpenAPI `.yml` schema needs to be regenerated:
 ```
 python manage.py generateschema --file free-openapi-schema.yml
 ```

 This `.yml` file can be then imported to https://editor.swagger.io or other API documentation generator tool.

+### Front-end development

+To develop code of individual react components, place them as source files into the `free/assets/src/components` folder.
+All those files will be bundled into `common` bundle by webpack.

+It is recommended to use React hooks.
+To package a functional component for use in django templates, you need to prefix the function name with `/**/`.
+This is an annotation that the django loader system uses to distinguish internal functions and components.
+Class-based components should be recognised automatically.